 Starting a recreational or medical cannabis company in Massachusetts?
 We’ve put together a guide covering everything from available license types to fees, local rules, and what you should include in a Massachusetts cannabis business plan.
 Jump to a section by clicking below, or go straight to our sample cannabis business plan.

 Thanks to question 4’s passage in 2016, Massachusetts adults 21 and over can possess up to 10 ounces of cannabis for recreational use--including up to one ounce in public.
 Businesses can grow and sell recreational and medical marijuana and products, as long as edibles don’t look like candy and aren’t shaped like a fruit, animal, or person.
-Recreational cannabis sales via Massachusetts dispensaries could reach $250 million in 2018.
-People can grow up to 6 marijuana plants at home (12 per household), either for medicinal or recreational use.
+Recreational cannabis sales via Massachusetts dispensaries could reach $1.4 billion in 2021.
+People can grow up to 6 marijuana plants per person at home (maximum of 12 per household), either for medicinal or recreational use.

-These businesses securely transport cannabis.
+Transporter: These businesses securely transport cannabis between marijuana establishments.
 They can be third-party companies, or they can be licensed cannabis cultivators or retailers that wish to also obtain a transporter license.

-This can be a Tier 1 cannabis cultivator (up to 5,000 square feet of canopy), product manufacturer, or both.
-If the latter, it must buy less than 2,000 pounds of marijuana annually.
+Microbusiness: This can be a Tier 1 cannabis cultivator (up to 5,000 square feet of canopy), product manufacturer (purchasing up to 2,000 pounds of marijuana per year), or both.

 If you don’t want to grow, sell, manufacture, or test cannabis, you still have plenty of options.
 You can create an app, payment processing service, advertising and branding agency, ad network, consulting firm, pest management product, automated plant watering system, security service, or packaging and labeling service--the possibilities are endless.